microsoft/pai/docs/tools/how-to-setup-report-script.md

 http://$IP:10240/gpu
 ```

 These end point all accept `span` argument, you can provide with value: `day`, `week` or `month`, which will generate report in that time span.
 The default span is week.
+This will get jobs finished during this time or is still running.